tnuha/rugix-example-memfault/README.md

 #### Updating via OTA

 The template uses Rugix Ctrl >=1.0.
-This means that updates require a hash or some sort of certification.
+Part of the update includes the update being signed, or a hash being provided.
 Using the `-h` flag with `memfault-ota-rugix` and providing the generated hash at the end of a `bake` job will allow checking a hash for testing purposes.
 This should look something like (with hash `sha5120256:<SOME_HASH>`):